MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 <br/>
 #### Step 1
-The first thing to do is to replace the existing Native SDK with the new SDK.
+The first thing to do is to replace the existing SDK with the new SDK.

-> If these steps don't cover your specific case do [check the migration user documentation topics](http://engtest01w.francelab.fr.ibm.com:9090/support/knowledgecenter/api/content/nl/en-us/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/devenv/c_migrating_projects.html).

 **iOS**
-**Prerequisite:** Make sure you have CocoaPods installed on your Mac.
+**Prerequisite:** Make sure you have CocoaPods installed on your Mac:

 * Open a Command-line window and navigate to the root of the Xcode project.
 * Run the command: `sudo gem install cocoapods` followed by `pod setup`. **Note:** These commands may take several minutes to complete.